-Most divorces do not involve the Family Court system and result in an out-of-court settlement in a document called a Separation Agreement.
-Such an agreement is a binding legal contract between the two spouses, prepared by their lawyers, and reviewed with the spouses to ensure their agreement to its terms.
+Most divorces do not involve the Family Court system.
+Hence, result in an out-of-court settlement in a document called a Separation Agreement.
+Such an agreement is a binding legal contract between the two spouses.
+Which is prepared by their lawyers, and reviewed with the spouses to ensure their agreement to its terms.

 There are many good reasons for a Separation Agreement.
 If a couple has kids, the Separation Agreement sets out the daily parenting schedule and holiday schedule.
 It sets out who pays for what expense of the children.
 It also addresses the process for decision-making.

-If a couple had property like a home or savings, a Separation Agreement will set out how the home is going to be divided.
+If a couple had property like a home or savings, a Separation Agreement will set out how they will divide the home.
 A Separation Agreement also protects each spouse from future liabilities such as credit card debt.

 HA Separation Agreement is the easiest and least expensive way to achieve a divorce settlement.
 Make sure you discuss your options with your lawyer before considering Family Court.Share this article on: